Joint Learning of Localized Representations from Medical Images and Reports: Abstract

 \section{Abstract}

 Contrastive learning has proven effective for pre-training image models on unlabeled data with promising results for tasks such as medical image classification.
-Using paired text and images (such as radiological reports and images) during pre-training improved the results even further.
-Still, most existing methods target image classification as downstream tasks and may not be optimal for localized tasks like semantic segmentation or object detection.
+Using paired text (like radiological reports) during pre-training improves the results even further.
+Still, most existing methods target image classification downstream tasks and may not be optimal for localized tasks like semantic segmentation or object detection.
 We therefore propose \emph{\textbf{Lo}calized representation learning from \textbf{V}ision and \textbf{T}ext (LoVT)}, to our best knowledge, the first text-supervised pre-training method that targets localized medical imaging tasks.
 Our method combines instance-level image-report contrastive learning with local contrastive learning on image region and report sentence representations.
-We evaluate LoVT and commonly used pre-training methods on a novel evaluation framework consisting of 18 localized tasks on chest X-rays from five public datasets.
-While there is no single best method, LoVT performs best on 11 out of the 18 studied tasks making it the preferred method of choice for localized tasks.
+We evaluate LoVT and commonly used pre-training methods on an evaluation framework of 18 localized tasks on chest X-rays from five public datasets.
+LoVT performs best on 10 of the 18 studied tasks making it the preferred method of choice for localized tasks. \keywords{Representation Learning \and Contrastive Learning \and Text Supervision}